King's College, Auckland

-King's College (Latin: Collegium Regis; Kīngi Kāreti), often informally referred to simply as King's, is an independent secondary boarding and day school in New Zealand.
-It educates over 1000 pupils, aged 13 to 18 years.
-King's was originally a single sex boys school but has admitted girls in the Sixth and Seventh forms (Years 12 and 13) since 1980, and in the Fifth form (Year 11) since 2016.
-King's was founded in 1896 by Graham Bruce.
-King's was originally situated in Remuera, Auckland, on the site now occupied by King's School, Remuera, in 1922 the school moved to its present site in the South Auckland suburb of Ōtāhuhu.
+King's College (Latin: Collegium Regis; Kīngi Kāreti), known informally as King's, is an independent Anglican secondary boarding and day school in New Zealand.
+It educates over 1,000 pupils aged 13 to 18 years.
+King's was originally founded as a single-sex boys' school, but has admitted girls in the Sixth and Seventh forms (Years 12 and 13) since 1980, and in the Fifth form (Year 11) since 2015.

-The school has strong links to the Anglican church; the Anglican Bishop of Auckland and the Dean of Auckland are permanent members of the school's board of governors.
-The college is a member of the Round Square group.
-King's celebrated its 125-year anniversary in 2021, while the 40 year anniversary of girls attending King's was celebrated in 2020.

-King's is included in The Schools Index of the world's 150 best private schools and the top 5 Australasian private schools.
+The college was founded on 11 February 1896 by Graham Bruce.
+Originally situated in the suburb of Remuera, Auckland at a residence known as "The Towers", the school outgrew its grounds and relocated in 1922 to its present site at Middlemore in the South Auckland suburb of Ōtāhuhu.
+The primary school department remained at the Remuera site, evolving into King's School, Remuera.